-First, many health insurance companies do not pay for injuries which are work-related.
-They’ll often have a provision in their policies which states the insurance does not pay for work-related injuries.
+First, many health insurance companies do not pay for work-related injuries.
+These policies often have a provision which states the insurance does not pay for such injuries.
 Your health insurance policy should have a section called “Exclusions/Limitations” or something along those lines.

 If you choose to charge your medical treatment to your private health insurance, make sure you clearly state that the medical treatment relates to a work injury.
 We always advise our clients and potential clients to be very honest and specific when providing their histories to their treating physicians.

-You want to make sure that you explain fully to your doctors that your injury occurred on a vessel or oil rig while you were working, and you want to fill in such information on any doctor or hospital forms where you may receive treatment.
+You want to make sure that you fully explain to your doctors that your injury occurred on a vessel or oil rig while you were working You should also fill in such information on any doctor or hospital forms when you receive treatment.
 You’ll want to give a full history of how the injury occurred so that it’s clear you are not trying to misrepresent the nature of your work injury.

-It is generally not up to you to determine whether your health insurance will or will not cover work-related injuries.
-Rather, it is simply your job to be fully honest and clear that your injury did occur while you were at work on the vessel or oil rig and that it is a work-related injury.
-If your insurance company chooses to cover such, it is okay and will not harm your Jones Act claim since you have been fully honest.
+It is generally not up to you to determine whether or not your health insurance will cover work-related injuries.
+Rather, it is simply your job to be honest and clear that your injury did occur while you were at work on the vessel or oil rig and that it is a work-related injury.
+If your insurance company chooses to cover treatment, it will not harm your Jones Act claim since you have been fully honest.
 However, if you choose to use your private health insurance, you will likely be creating a debt that you eventually have to repay.

 Another concern with using your own health insurance relates to the lien or subrogation rights that your insurer will have for any medical expenses they pay.